 Are you an author?

-Hosts Jamie Coleman, MD, FACS, and Dante Yeh, MD, FACS, speak with JÂé¶¹´«Ã½authors about the motivation behind their latest research and the clinical implications it has for the practicing surgeon.
+The hosts speak with JÂé¶¹´«Ã½authors about the motivation behind their latest research and the clinical implications it has for the practicing surgeon.

 Listen"Articles in Press" contains peer-reviewed and accepted articles to be published in this journal.